-Technology companies are making massive strides in developing and marketing wearable devises for athletic teams.
+Technology companies are making massive strides in developing and marketing wearable devices for athletic teams.
 Companies like Zephyr Technology, Viperpod, Smartlife, miCoach, and Catapult are transforming how athletic coaches make decisions, how sports are played, and ultimately, the performance, health, and safety of professional sports players themselves.
 These technologies are also moving rapidly from the professional sports arena into markets for the general public.
-To learn more, checkout this infographic created by Ohio University’s Online Masters in Coaching Education program.

 A Developing Technological Niche